flightaware/mongotcl/README.md

 BSON object
 ---

-status: constructing bson is solid.  deconstructing it is untested to nonexistent.

 BSON stands for Binary JSON, is a binary-encoded serialization of JSON-like documents.
 It has a JSON-like structure but is extended to support data types beyond the JSON spec, like it has a binary data type.